Does Kratom Interact With Methadone?

 Red vein kratom is an excellent choice for these two options as it is the most analgesic and anxiolytic type of strain.
 This is excellent for those who don’t want to consume too much kratom but still want the effects of a higher dose.

-Green vein kratom is hailed in the kratom community as the ‘all-around’ strain.
+Green vein kratom is hailed as the ‘all-around’ strain in the community.
 It carries a good balance of the effects produced by the red and white strains.

 If you’re new to kratom and are looking for a balanced experience, this is the strain for you.